-Digitalisation is on the rise also finding its way into warehousing.
+Digitalization is on the rise also finding its way into warehousing.
 Unlike most Industry 4.0 images suggest, this (r)evolution is not always achieved via automation.
-Digitalisation also involves illustrating and controlling intralogistical processes in a software while executing processes manually.
+Digitalization also involves illustrating and controlling intralogistical processes in a software while executing processes manually.
 This task can be easily assumed by WAMAS, the warehouse management system by SSI SCHAEFER.

 Due to the well-prepared implementation of WAMAS, the customer can make use of a powerful tool to model, steer and control his logistical processes.
 WAMAS’ integrated reporting solution allows the analysis and graphical illustration of key figures in order to identify process deviations at an early stage.